DellaCortef/system-integration-ai-blackfriday/README.md

 ---

 ### First step:
-- migrate my data from an On-premise Database to a Cloud Database (AWS)
+- migrate my data from an On-premise Database to a Cloud Database (AWS);
+- we will use pandas lib:
+    - to_sql() method;